Pavankumardontha/dynamic-programming-/README.md

 10) Pots of gold game
 11) Maximum Tip Calculator
 12) 0-1 Knapsack
+13) Count Ways to reach Nth stair
+14) Minimum No. of coins to make a change.
-13) Maximize the Cut Segments
+15) Maximize the cut segments
+16) Dice Combinations(CSES)
+17) Rod cutting Problem(maximum profit problem)
-14) Consecutive 1's not allowed
+18) Consecutive 1's not allowed
-15) Count possible ways to construct Buildings
+19) Count possible ways to construct Buildings
-16) Count ways to reach Nth stair
-17) Rodcutting Problem
-18) Rectangle Cutting
+20)
+21)
+22)

 Jump game all variations + buy and sell all variations